DeskDirector/docs/Toki_Iti/releases/server/readme.md

+### 30th of Sep 2025 (v21.31)
+{.release-note-list}
+- **ADDED** Introduced a restore ticket API.
+- **ADDED** Added an API to migrate tickets by queue.
+- **ADDED** Added an API to relocate a contact to a different account, including updating any associated tickets.
+- **FIXED** Removed IIS request filter, as ASP.NET Core no longer relies on IIS for serving static files.
+- **FIXED** Resolved inconsistent results from the state filter in the find contacts API.
+- **IMPROVED** Strengthened the permission requirements for the ticket modification API.
+- **IMPROVED** The deleted ticket API now always returns the updated (archived) ticket.
+Since this operation archives the ticket rather than removing it, a 404 Not Found is returned when the ticket does not exist.
+- **IMPROVED** Archived tickets can now be modified.

+### 18th of Sep 2025 (v21.30)
+{.release-note-list}
+- **ADDED** The ticket modification logic now includes a summary of the number of public comments for the current ticket.
+This value is returned in the ticket API response.
+- **ADDED** Added support for the patch ticket API to modify assigned agents.
+Unlike the legacy API, this enhancement allows batch modification of assigned agents and provides detailed audit logs.
+- **FIXED** Fixed an issue where the clone import feature populated incorrect contact data when saving tickets.
+- **IMPROVED** Enhanced the contact, contact group, and account reference models in the ticket API response to include additional properties, reducing the need for the UI to make extra server queries.
+- **IMPROVED** Temporary admin users can now query the ticket `$read` API.
+The API returns the patch result without making any modifications and avoids exceptions.
+- **IMPROVED** Added the ability to specify an agent ID when listing agents assignable to a given ticket.

+###### 18th of Sep - (v21.30.2)
+{.release-note-list}
+ **FIXED** Fixed an issue where the clone import feature populated incorrect contact data when saving tickets.

+### 5th of Sep 2025 (v21.29)
+{.release-note-list}
+- **ADDED** Introduced a new API to facet tickets by contact groups.
+- **ADDED** Introduced a new API to facet tickets by actual hours (hours spent).
+- **ADDED** Added a new API to bulk retrieve contact groups.
+- **IMPROVED** Enhanced the existing facet tickets API to include additional details.
+- **IMPROVED** Added account reference information to contact group references in the contact API.
+- **IMPROVED** Increased the maximum number of links that can be saved for an account entity to 10.

 ### 18th of Aug 2025 (v21.28)
 {.release-note-list}
 - **ADDED** New clone import feature that allows PSA server or 3rd party scripts to migrate data from customer's previous ticketing system, supporting both one-time and ongoing migrations